Perry Ellis: Career

 Ellis started out in department store retailing in the Richmond, Virginia, area to gain experience in the fashion industry as a buyer and merchandiser at the department store Miller & Rhoads.
-While there, he was co-founder of Richmond retail shop A Sunny Day.
+While there, he was co-founder of a Richmond retail shop, A Sunny Day.
 He later joined the sportswear company John Meyer of Norwich in Manhattan.

-In the mid-1970s, he was approached by his then employer, The Vera Companies, famous for their polyester double-knit pantsuits, to design a fashion collection for them.
+In the mid-1970s, he was approached by his then-employer, The Vera Companies, famous for their polyester double-knit pantsuits, to design a fashion collection for them.
 In November 1976, Ellis presented his first women's sportswear line, called Portfolio.
-Although he was not a skilled sketcher, he knew exactly how the industry worked and proved a master of innovative ideas who created "new classics" that American women longed for at the time.
-He was initially known for his versions of the oversized, unconstructed, layered, natural-fiber, mid-1970s Big Look or Soft Look that was the leading fashion trend of the time, for which he was compared favorably to Kenzo, the 1973 originator of the look.
+Although he was not a skilled sketch artist, he knew exactly how the industry worked and proved a master of innovative ideas who created "new classics" that American women longed for at the time.
+He was initially known for his versions of the oversized, unconstructed, layered, natural-fiber Big Look or Soft Look that was the leading fashion trend of the mid-seventies, for which he was compared favorably to Kenzo, the 1973 originator of the look.
 Ellis enhanced this trend by creating substantial, hand-knit-looking sweaters in rough-hewn textures that combined well with the earthtones and loose shapes of the period.
 He would be known for his sweaters for the rest of his career.

 Together with The Vera Companies' parent company, Manhattan Industries, he founded his own fashion house, Perry Ellis International, in 1978, opening his showroom on New York's Seventh Avenue.
 That same year, he interpreted the new big shoulders of the fall in a way that proved more popular with the US public than the extreme forties-revival looks emanating from Europe, adding large but soft shoulder pads to his familiar earthy textures in new, slimmed down, but still casual shapes.
-He can also be credited in this fall 1978 collection with introducing the trend for layering one set of shoulder pads on top of another, which would become common in the 1980s, as would the flounced miniskirts, called rah-rah skirts in the UK, that he and Norma Kamali introduced the following year.
-His cropped pants, cropped sweaters, and dimpled sleeves of the end of the seventies were also influential.
+He explicitly endorsed the trend for layering one set of shoulder pads on top of another, which would become common in the 1980s, as would the flounced miniskirts, called rah-rah skirts in the UK, that he and Norma Kamali introduced the following year.
+Also in 1979, he began introducing other means to widen the shoulder besides padding, mainly via adding fullness at the top of the sleeves with gathers and folds.
+He played with silhouettes by showing knee-length and shorter circle skirts and calf-length culottes (a word he disliked, preferring "cropped pants") with unusually-proportioned tops, while still staying true to the fresh, natural look of earth-toned textiles that he had refined during the Soft Look period.
+His cropped pants, cropped sweaters, and dimpled sleeves of the end of the seventies were very influential.